Prathamesh78/AWS/VPC/README.md

 ## SDK Python for Boto3

 To create a VPC with the above specific configuration, execute the python file using this command.
+Change the access key, secret access key and aws region.
 ```bash
 python vpc.py
 ```